Demonstrates how to use specialized functions to select a level of detail based on dynamic conditions.

 Writing per-branch functions.
 Each branch is written as a complete and separate function, and the render loop determines which function to use at runtime.
 This approach greatly increases code duplication because all possible outcomes of each branch condition require their own standalone function.
 For example, a single

 Using preprocessor directives.
 Instead of using a regular

 ifstatement, functions can use the

-#ifstatement which is a preprocessor directive that selectively compiles a function after evaluating its branch conditions.
-This avoids code duplication but reduces the performance benefits of precompiled Metal shading language code.
-Since the branch conditions can only be evaluated at runtime, the functions cannot be precompiled at build time.
+#ifpreprocessor directive that selectively compiles a function after evaluating its branch conditions.
+This approach avoids code duplication but reduces the performance benefits of precompiled Metal shading language code.
+Because the branch conditions can only be evaluated at runtime, the functions can’t be precompiled at build time.

-Metal’s function specialization feature is designed to reduce branch performance costs, avoid code duplication, and leverage build time compilation.
-Function specialization enables you to create multiple executable versions of a single source function.
-You can create specialized functions by declaring function constants in your Metal shading language code and setting their values at runtime.
-This allows the front-end compiler to precompile your source function at build time and the back-end compiler to compile the specialized function at runtime when the pipeline is created.
+Metal’s function specialization feature reduces branch performance costs, avoids code duplication, and leverages build time compilation.
+Function specialization allows you to create multiple executable versions of a single source function.
+You create specialized functions by declaring function constants in your Metal shading language code and setting their values at runtime.
+Doing so allows the front-end compiler to precompile your source function at build time and the back-end compiler to compile the specialized function at runtime, when the pipeline is created.

-The fire truck model in this sample uses many types of textures, such as albedo, normal, metallic, roughness, ambient occlusion, and pre-baked irradiance material textures.
-It would be incredibly wasteful to sample from each of these textures when the model is far from the camera; the detail provided by the full combination of textures just wouldn’t be seen.
+The fire truck model in this sample uses many types of textures, such as albedo, normal, metallic, roughness, ambient occlusion, and irradiance.
+It’s too wasteful to sample from each of these textures when the model is far from the camera because the detail provided by the full combination of textures isn’t seen.
 The sample uses various function constant values to create specialized functions that sample from more or fewer textures, depending on the selected LOD.
 Additionally, specialized functions that sample from fewer textures also perform less complex computations and result in a faster render pipeline.

 is method controls whether a material property is set by sampling from a texture or by reading a constant value.